Fort Hull: Background

-The Creek War began after factions of the Creek tribe joined forces in opposing the United States and allied Choctaw, Cherokee, and Creek warriors.
-The Creeks who were hostile to the United States, known as Red Sticks, were angered over the consolidation of tribal government and selling of traditional tribal lands.
-The American-allied Creeks, known as White Sticks, were engaged in a civil war with the Red Sticks prior to United States involvement.
-After the start of the War of 1812, the United States hoped to prevent Great Britain from allying with and supplying the Red Sticks.
-In response to their attacks on settlers, the United States began a military campaign against the Red Sticks in 1813.
+The Creek War began as a civil war between factions of the Creek tribe.
+The Red Sticks were angered over the consolidation of tribal government and selling of traditional tribal lands.
+After the start of the War of 1812, the United States feared that Great Britain might ally with and supply the Red Sticks.
+In response to attacks on settlers, the United States began a military campaign against the Red Sticks in 1813.

 After the Fort Mims massacre, the United States planned a three-pronged attack on the Creek heartland.
 The initial plan called for troops to march south from Tennessee under the command of Andrew Jackson, east from Georgia under the command of John Floyd, and up from the southwest under Ferdinand Claiborne.
-Along with White Sticks under the command of William McIntosh, Floyd set out from Georgia in the later part of 1813.
+Along with allied Creeks under the command of William McIntosh, Floyd set out from Georgia in the latter part of 1813.
 After crossing the Chattahoochee River, his troops constructed Fort Mitchell.
 Floyd's forces continued marching westward, culminating in the Battle of Autossee.
 Floyd was injured in the battle and his forces retreated back to Fort Mitchell.

 After recuperating, gathering supplies, and raising new recruits, Floyd left Fort Mitchell on January 17, 1814 with eleven hundred Georgia militia, six hundred allied Creeks, and cannons.
 Floyd's force marched westward along the Federal Road, planning to construct forts to protect their extended supply lines.
 Travel was slow due to recent rains, so on January 20 Floyd made the decision to stop near the junction of Persimmon Creek and Calebee Creek and construct a fort to serve as the first supply point.